VH992098059/StudyCoach/README_EN.md

 ---

 ## 🔮 Future Plans

+### 📦 Storage Architecture Upgrade
+- **SeaweedFS Migration**: Completed migration from MinIO to SeaweedFS (Filer Mode) to support more efficient small file storage and directory management.

 ### 🌐 MCP (Model Context Protocol) Ecosystem Integration
 We plan to fully integrate the **MCP Protocol** to achieve greater tool interoperability: